 In the WFH setting, it’s often a lack of transparency that triggers accountability to decline.
 When all team members are in the office, it’s easier to observe each person’s effort, as well as the quality of their outputs.
 But when the team is separated, there is less visibility into each person’s daily work.
 If employees feel disconnected from the team, it becomes harder to understand the value of their individual contribution or the importance of maintaining a fast pace of work.

 It’s difficult to authentically raise another person’s sense of accountability, but you can encourage it with the right approach.
-By giving your team the visibility and tools they need to do their jobs optimally while working from home, you can help ensure their level of ownership doesn’t falter.
+By giving your team the visibility and tools they need to do their now fully remote job optimally can help ensure their level of ownership doesn’t falter.

 The COVID-19 pandemic has put normalcy on the shelf.
-While all of us seek ways to cope with our new reality, businesses are challenged to keep their market share and redefine their brands within an ailing economy.
+While all of us seek ways to cope with our new reality and work from home jobs, businesses are challenged to keep their market share and redefine their brands within an ailing economy.

 Despite the difficulties of working from home, teamwork is more important now than ever.
 Without it, staying fast, agile, and competitive will be impossible.
 Teams that focus on improving collaboration, engagement, and accountability will be positioned to handle emerging challenges with flexibility and ease.
 They will fare best during the pandemic — and beyond.